freeCodeCamp/freeCodeCamp/guide/english/cplusplus/goto/index.md

 # Intro to the use of goto and labels

-goto is one of the most powerful piece of logic in C/C++.
-Crazy amount of optimization can be achieved using goto, provided it is used properly. **It is, however, discouraged for use in C++, since better ways of programming exist, and it [leads to spaghetti code](https://stackoverflow.com/questions/3517726/what-is-wrong-with-using-goto#3517746)**
+goto is one of the most powerful pieces of logic in C/C++.
+Crazy amounts of optimization can be achieved using goto, provided it is used properly. **It is, however, discouraged for use in C++, since better ways of programming exist, and it [leads to spaghetti code](https://stackoverflow.com/questions/3517726/what-is-wrong-with-using-goto#3517746)**
 It does exactly what it is named as.
 It goes to the mentioned occurence of the next label, wherever may it be.

 # Terminology